-Many small business owners don't understand the different types of training tactics available: formal and informal training methods.
+This includes department meetings, individual meetings between the employee and supervisor, and during the working day.
+There are two types of training tactics available: formal and informal training methods.
 If you don't know how to take your business to the next level yourself, it's wise to hire a business coach with a proven track record of helping transform companies.
-The truth is that most business owners start their businesses with good intentions and, over time, face challenges such as increasing cash flow by 26%, hiring employees, managing their time, overseeing operations and exceeding customer expectations.
+A good coach can help you increase cash flow by 26%, hire employees, manage your time, oversee operations and exceed customer expectations.